Bottega Gadda Brass Leaf Table Lamp

 The most well known creations of that time were the leaf lamps designed by Carlo Giorgi, an Italian designer and architect, also from Milan.
 Many of his designs were produced for a very long time, until the end of the company in 2016.
 All kinds of leaf lamps were made.
 In the form of rhubarb, butterbur, ginkgo (maidenhair tree), and several others.

 Silvio Gadda, Carlo’s son, took over the company and later it was owned by Claudio Giannuzzi.
 Giannuzzi was a long time craftsman at the workshop.
 He expanded the business and worked with internationally renowned architects and designers.
 In recent years Bottega Gadda produced many nice lamps.
-You can find some of them online on their Facebook account (still active in 2018).
-The website of the company is on hold.
+You can find some of them online on their Facebook account (still active in 2020), the last addition was in 2016.
+The website of the company is on hold since 2018.

 Tommaso Barbi is a long gone furniture and lighting company from Rome, Italy.
-It has nothing to do with this lamp.
+It has nothing to do with this lamp series.
+You can find many table and floor lamps online referring to Tomassi Barbi, unfortunately.
+You can find these lamps on the Bottega Gadda Facebookpage.

 Many thanks to Hans from Objeta for the beautiful pictures and enthusiasm.